cbecker/iiboost/README.md

 specify the path to ITK 4.0 (`ITK_DIR`) and set `CMAKE_BUILD_TYPE` to `RELEASE`.

 Finally, if you are using *ILASTIK*, set `PYTHON_BASE_PATH` to the path where ilastik is.
-Otherwise, point it to your root folder (eg `/`).
+Otherwise, point it to your root usr folder (eg `/usr`).

-You can now compile with make, and try the python wrapper with
+You can now compile with `make`, and try the python wrapper with
 ```bash
   python2 python_test_class.py
 ```